dsw7/MetAromatic/README.md

 * Added a button that prints a legend to console

 REFERENCES:
-// A great refresher on using virtualenv/py2app to deploy MacOSX standalones
+A great refresher on using virtualenv/py2app to deploy MacOSX standalones
 > https://www.metachris.com/2015/11/create-standalone-mac-os-x-applications-with-python-and-py2app/

-// info on errno 63 - an error which occurs when setup.py shares pwd with main script dependencies
+Info on errno 63 - an error which occurs when setup.py shares pwd with main script dependencies
 > https://stackoverflow.com/questions/7701255/py2app-ioerror-errno-63-file-name-too-long

 ---